 In order to transform a saved history to an functional

-asm-input.xml, edit the XML files with an XML aware editor in order to:
+asm-input.xml, you will need to edit the XML files with an XML aware editor.
+Just follow the step-by-step below.

 1 2 3 4 5